dancer1325/go-ethereum/docs/getting-started/index.md

 - Basic knowledge about HTTP and JavaScript
 - Basic knowledge of node architecture and consensus clients

-Users that need to revisit these fundamentals can find helpful resources relating to the command line [here](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line), Ethereum and its testnets [here](https://ethereum.org/en/developers/tutorials/), [here](https://developer.mozilla.org/en-US/docs/Web/HTTP) and Javascript [here](https://www.javascript.com/learn).
-Information on node architecture can be found [here](/docs/fundamentals/node-architecture) and our guide for configuring Geth to connect to a consensus client is [here](/docs/getting-started/consensus-clients).
+Users that need to revisit these fundamentals can find helpful resources relating to the command line [here](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line), Ethereum and its testnets [here](https://ethereum.org/en/developers/tutorials/), [here](https://developer.mozilla.org/en-US/docs/Web/HTTP) and Javascript [here](https://www.javascript.com/learn)
+* Information on node architecture can be found [here](/docs/fundamentals/node-architecture) and our guide for configuring Geth to connect to a consensus client is [here](/docs/getting-started/consensus-clients).

-<Note>If Geth was installed from source on Linux, `make` saves the binaries for Geth and the associated tools in `/build/bin`.
-To run these programs it is convenient to move them to the top level project directory (e.g. running `mv ./build/bin/* ./`) from `/go-ethereum`.
-Then `./` must be prepended to the commands in the code snippets in order to execute a particular program, e.g. `./geth` instead of simply `geth`.
-If the executables are not moved then either navigate to the `bin` directory to run them (e.g. `cd ./build/bin` and `./geth`) or provide their path (e.g. `./build/bin/geth`).
-These instructions can be ignored for other installations.</Note>
+<Note>If Geth was installed from source on Linux, `make` saves the binaries for Geth and the associated tools in `/build/bin`
+* To run these programs it is convenient to move them to the top level project directory (e.g. running `mv ./build/bin/* ./`) from `/go-ethereum`
+* Then `./` must be prepended to the commands in the code snippets in order to execute a particular program, e.g. `./geth` instead of simply `geth`
+* If the executables are not moved then either navigate to the `bin` directory to run them (e.g. `cd ./build/bin` and `./geth`) or provide their path (e.g. `./build/bin/geth`)
+* These instructions can be ignored for other installations.</Note>

 ## Background {#background}

-Geth is an Ethereum client written in Go.
-This means running Geth turns a computer into an Ethereum node.
-Ethereum is a peer-to-peer network where information is shared directly between nodes rather than being managed by a central server.
-Every 12 seconds one node is randomly selected to generate a new block containing a list of transactions that nodes receiving the block should execute.
-This "block proposer" node sends the new block to its peers.
-On receiving a new block, each node checks that it is valid and adds it to their database.
-The sequence of discrete blocks is called a "blockchain".
+Geth is an Ethereum client written in Go
+* This means running Geth turns a computer into an Ethereum node
+* Ethereum is a peer-to-peer network where information is shared directly between nodes rather than being managed by a central server
+* Every 12 seconds one node is randomly selected to generate a new block containing a list of transactions that nodes receiving the block should execute
+* This "block proposer" node sends the new block to its peers
+* On receiving a new block, each node checks that it is valid and adds it to their database
+* The sequence of discrete blocks is called a "blockchain".

-The information provided in each block is used by Geth to update its "state" - the ether balance of each account on Ethereum and the data stored by each smart contract.
-There are two types of account: externally-owned accounts (EOAs) and contract accounts.
-Contract accounts execute contract code when they receive transactions.
-EOAs are accounts that users manage locally in order to sign and submit transactions.
-Each EOA is a public-private key pair, where the public key is used to derive a unique address for the user and the private key is used to protect the account and securely sign messages.
-Therefore, in order to use Ethereum, it is first necessary to generate an EOA (hereafter, "account").
-This tutorial will guide the user through creating an account, funding it with ether and sending some to another address.
+The information provided in each block is used by Geth to update its "state" - the ether balance of each account on Ethereum and the data stored by each smart contract
+* There are two types of account: externally-owned accounts (EOAs) and contract accounts
+* Contract accounts execute contract code when they receive transactions
+* EOAs are accounts that users manage locally in order to sign and submit transactions
+* Each EOA is a public-private key pair, where the public key is used to derive a unique address for the user and the private key is used to protect the account and securely sign messages
+* Therefore, in order to use Ethereum, it is first necessary to generate an EOA (hereafter, "account")
+* This tutorial will guide the user through creating an account, funding it with ether and sending some to another address.

 Read more about Ethereum accounts [here](https://ethereum.org/en/developers/docs/accounts/).

 ## Step 1: Generating accounts {#generating-accounts}

-There are several methods for generating accounts in Geth.
-This tutorial demonstrates how to generate accounts using Clef, as this is considered best practice, largely because it decouples the users' key management from Geth, making it more modular and flexible.
-It can also be run from secure USB sticks or virtual machines, offering security benefits.
-For convenience, this tutorial will execute Clef on the same computer that will also run Geth, although more secure options are available (see [here](/docs/tools/clef/setup)).
+There are several methods for generating accounts in Geth
+* This tutorial demonstrates how to generate accounts using Clef, as this is considered best practice, largely because it decouples the users' key management from Geth, making it more modular and flexible
+* It can also be run from secure USB sticks or virtual machines, offering security benefits
+* For convenience, this tutorial will execute Clef on the same computer that will also run Geth, although more secure options are available (see [here](/docs/tools/clef/setup)).

-An account is a pair of keys (public and private).
-Clef needs to know where to save these keys to so that they can be retrieved later.
-This information is passed to Clef as an argument.
-This is achieved using the following command:
+An account is a pair of keys (public and private)
+* Clef needs to know where to save these keys to so that they can be retrieved later
+* This information is passed to Clef as an argument
+* This is achieved using the following command:

 ```sh
 clef newaccount --keystore geth-tutorial/keystore
 ```

-The specific function from Clef that generates new accounts is `newaccount` and it accepts a parameter, `--keystore`, that tells it where to store the newly generated keys.
-In this example the keystore location is a new directory that will be created automatically: `geth-tutorial/keystore`.
+The specific function from Clef that generates new accounts is `newaccount` and it accepts a parameter, `--keystore`, that tells it where to store the newly generated keys
+* In this example the keystore location is a new directory that will be created automatically: `geth-tutorial/keystore`.
 Clef will return the following result in the terminal:

 ```terminal